 Based on the 30% Plans, the EA, and the Maplewood Station Area Planning study, the Project is anticipated to have No Adverse Effect on 3M Center because it will not alter the characteristics that qualify the historic property for inclusion in the NRHP.
-The Project infrastructure will require the acquisition of a portion of the 3M Center parcel and the construction of Project elements between it and Hudson Road, somewhat diminishing the historic district's integrity of association, materials, and design.
-However, the introduction of a transit line along the southern boundary is in keeping with one of 3M Center's important character-defining features, and the new boundary reflects the boundary's historic alignment, minimizing these effects.
-The design of the McKnight BRT and trail bridges, as depicted in the 30% Plans, is a product of consultation with consulting parties in early 2019, and is being designed towards minimizing effects on 3M Center.
+The Project infrastructure will require the acquisition of a portion of the 3M Center parcel and the construction of Project elements within its southern boundary; however, the introduction of a transit line is in keeping with the evolving transportation use of this area of the historic district.
+The proposed physical alternations to the 3M Center Historic District will affect less than 0.0125% of the overall campus, and all within areas of compromised integrity and no original historic fabric.
+Placed in this perspective, the removal a strip of land within an already compromised landscape will not adversely affect the elements that make the campus historic.
+The proposed bridges over McKnight Road will only be visible from one of the contributing buildings (Building 201).
+The design of the McKnight BRT and trail bridges, as depicted in the 30% Plans, is a product of consultation with consulting parties in early 2019 and is being designed towards minimizing effects on 3M Center.
 Because of its location and intervening visual obstructions, the Century Avenue Bridge is anticipated to have no visual effect on 3M Center.
 Project implementation will not result in the removal or demolition of any significant components of 3M Center, so no adverse effects to 3M Center's integrity of location, design, and materials are anticipated.
 Because Project design will not affect 3M Center's spatial organization, the most significant character-defining feature of its Mid-Century corporate campus property type, Project construction and implementation will not affect its overall integrity and ability to convey its significance visually.
-The No Adverse Effect finding is based on the conditions that: